seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What boots it thee to call thyself a sun?

 **MARCUS ANDRONICUS**
-Rome’s emperor, and nephew, break the parle;
+Rome's emperor, and nephew, break the parle;
 These quarrels must be quietly debated.
 The feast is ready, which the careful Titus
-Hath ordain’d to an honourable end,
+Hath ordain'd to an honourable end,
 For peace, for love, for league, and good to Rome:
 Please you, therefore, draw nigh, and take your places.